 Note: The explanation on adoption of this practice should include a brief description of the responsibilities of the designated person and actions or measures undertaken pursuant to the role in the financial year.
 Application Adopted Explanation on Nestlé Malaysia's CSV strategy and sustainability efforts are overseen adoption of the by the Group Corporate Affairs Department, which is spearheaded by practice the Executive Director, Dato' Adnan Pawanteh under the leadership of the CEO.
 He is the designated person to steer the business units and functions on the implementation of the CSV and sustainability initiatives.
-In this capacity, he is also accountable for the Company's Zero Road Map and the advancement of sustainable packaging.
+In this capacity, he is also accountable for the Company's Net Zero Roadmap and the advancement of sustainable packaging.
 The CEO and the Board provide guidance and support for the sustainability initiatives.
 Meanwhile, subject matter experts from various business units and support functions lead their respective CSV initiatives under the guidance of the Group Corporate Affairs Department.
-Regular progress updates are provided by subject matter experts on monthly basis, and the progress of the updates are assessed and presented to the Sustainability Steering Committee which comprise of the CEO and Senior Leadership team.
-The Group Corporate Affairs Department also ensures that climate change and other sustainability issues are considered in all business operations, and implements the CSV strategy.
+Regular progress updates are provided by subject matter experts on monthly basis, and the progress of the updates are assessed and presented to the Sustainability Steering Committee which comprise of the CEO, CFO and a few members of Nestlé Leadership team.
+The Group Corporate Affairs Department also ensures that climate change and other sustainability issues are considered in all business operations, and the CSV strategies are implemented.